mlin-os/kernel_dev/klog.md

 tar xaf linux-5.6.14.tar.xz
 ```

-5. Comiler and Replace your kernel
+5. Build and replace your kernel

 The remain tasks are the same as building debian kernel.